SJ 397 - The Bauer Duesenberg

 Some excellent pictures of SJ397 at the auction can be found here.

-The history of the car is a little confused.
+The reports of history of the car is a little confused.
 Elbert gives the chassis as 2405, a LWB chassis, with an owner mounted body and supercharger.
 Adler's book gives the chassis as 2563, but in the list by chassis number, that chassis is assigned to J530!
 Elbert also associates chassis 2563 with J530.
-I will agree with Elbert -- chassis 2405.
+I will agree with Elbert and more recent accounts -- chassis 2405.

 Franklin Mint 1/24 Diecast of SJ397